Microsoft Power BI: Key components

+Power Query

+ETL processes in both the web and desktop versions of Power BI are facilitated in Power Query through built-in connectors to pull data from a wide variety of sources.
+Power Query provides a GUI which allows users to perform many common data preparation operations without needing to write code, though more advanced operations may be performed through expressions written in the M formula language.

 Licenses

 Power BI has many different licenses depending on use.

 User licenses

-Some common user licenses are Free, Pro and Premium.
-Free users must be part of an organisation with a Power BI license.
+Some of the most common user licenses are free, pro, and premium.
+Free users must be part of an organization with a Power BI license.
 They can consume reports, and can also build, but not publish.
-In practice, creators need at least a Pro in order to publish reports.
-Premium users can publish like Pro, but also have more features available for developing.
+In practice, creators need at least a pro license ($14.00/month) in order to publish reports, and premium users ($24.00/month) can publish like a pro but also have more features available for developing.

 Workspace licenses

 Premium capacity refers to the license of the workspace, not the licenses of its users or creators.
-Also, access to several features, functionalities, and kinds of content that are exclusively accessible through Premium is made possible with a Power BI Premium per user license.
-Premium per user is a special workspace license which was added in 2020 November, and can be a more affordable alternative to Premium workspace licenses for organisations with few users which have advanced analytical requirements.
+Also, access to several features, functionalities, and kinds of content that are exclusively accessible through premium is made possible with a Power BI Premium per-user license.
+Premium per user is a special workspace license which was added in November 2020, and can be a more affordable alternative to premium workspace licenses for organizations with few users which have advanced analytical requirements.